rohitpaul1998/RPTalent/README.md

 Note: You can locate the project in "DEProject1" folder.
 Inside the folder you will find 4 python files that includes scraping file, connection file, datacleaning file and load file.
 You will also find PostgreSQL files from Dbeaver and DM1 file for data model from E/R Studio.

-# Wollaston's Store Database project

-I have created a project on Wollaston's Store Database where I have picked random data of my own discretion.
-I created the table using CREATE statement and have created 5 new columns respectively.

-Then, I have inserted 15 rows pertaining to various aisles, items, their prices, quantities etc., using INSERT statements.

-Finally, I asked myself two questions and answered them.
-1. How many items are there in each Aisle?
-2. How do I get all items and navigate which is cheap to expensive per Aisle?

-# NASA Astronauts - A Data Mining project

-I have created my first data mining project where I used pre-existing dataset from another source for Astronaut details.
-Citation is provided in my code.
-I used unique SELECT statements to answer some of the questions posed.
-They are:

-1. What are average, max, and min values in the data?
-2. What about the numbers per category in the data?
-3. What ways are there to group the data values that don’t exist yet?
-4. What interesting ways are there to filter the data?

 # Human Resources Officer